 On the patient's bed, brown bones beneath the gown say "I'm so proud of you."

 - When a Filipino patient comes in and recognizes you are Filipino there is a complex sense of pride: I am proud I can represent my culture, proud of how my family raised me, and proud of my hard work.
-I have a privileged life and it’s cool that I can use it to help others.
+I have a privileged life and it’s cool and an honor that I can use it to help others.